Mary Figueroa, Trustee Area 3

 Ms. Figueroa has in past years been honored with acknowledgement from the Greater Riverside Hispanic Chamber of Commerce with the 1996 "Josie Lozano Award"; with the 1999 "Woman of Achievement Award" by the Black Voice Foundation, Inc.; a YWCA "Woman of Achievement Award" for 2004; and The Hispanic Image Awards, "Inland Empire Influential Latina of the Year Award" for 2005..

-Ms. Figueroa realizes that having received her high school diploma from John W. North High School and graduation from the University of California, Riverside with a B.A. in Chicano Studies and Political Science, these have provided her with the self esteem and confidence needed to return her services to the community.
+Ms. Figueroa realizes that having received her high school diploma from John W. North High School and a graduate from the University of California, Riverside with a B.A. in Chicano Studies and Political Science, these have provided her with the self esteem and confidence needed to return her services to the community.
 Having grown up in the Eastside of Riverside to a single mother, but with the family support and additional mentoring from individuals who have crossed her life, Ms. Figueroa advocates that given the opportunity, every child regardless of background can be a success.
 Ms. Figueroa believes that she is a living example of that concept.